 Current helicopter inspections:

-Southern Queensland - March to May 2017
+North Queensland - July to August 2017*

 If you have a Powerlink easement on or near your property and would like to register your details to receive more information about future patrols in your area, or to ensure your contact details are up to date, please contact us on FREECALL 1800 635 369 (during business hours).